anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter01.md

 ## Synopsis

-Ensure Reference Implementation (RI) of CNTT Reference Model (RM) and CNTT Reference Architecture (RA) meets industry driven quality assurance standards for compliance, verification and validation.
-The OPNFV Verified Program (OVP), by Linux Foundation Networking (LFN), overseen by the Compliance Verification Committee (CVC), will provide tracking and governance for RM/RA verification.
+The goal of Reference Conformance (RC) is to ensure the Reference Implementation (RI) of CNTT Reference Architecture (RA) meets industry driven validation to ensure sufficient quality as an Industry Reference.
+Furthermore RC supports the conformance goals of the OPNFV Verified Program (OVP), by Linux Foundation Networking (LFN) and overseen by the Compliance Verification Committee (CVC).

-For the purposes of this chapter, NFVI+VNF testing will be performed for **Conformances** indicating a measured performance of the adherence to, and demonstrated proficiency with, all aspects of software delivery including but not limited to planning, logistics for communication, and testing of installed, or implemented, NFVI.
-Similarily, VNFs will be checked for **Compliance** and **Validations** against the RM and RA requirements ensuring VNF instantiation, stability, and successful removal of the VNF from the implementation of the stated architecture.
-The additional VNF testing will verify that the developed VNF meets prescribed RM/RA infrastructure standards.
+For the purposes of **conformance**, NFVI testing indicates a measured performance of the adherence to, and demonstrated proficiency of  all Industry agreed aspects of hardware and software implemented Cloud Infrastructure.
+Similarily, VNFs will be checked for **conformance** against the RM and RA requirements ensuring VNF onboarding, instantiation, stability, and successful removal of the VNF from the implementation of the RI.

-In summary, NFVI+VNF testing will be performed for **Verification** and **Validation** purposes.
+In summary, NFVI + VNF testing will be performed for **Validation** and **Conformance** purposes.

-- **Verification** will be used to indicate conformance to design requirement specifications.
-Activities involved Reviews and Walk-Throughs to ensure the NFVI is delivered per implementation specifications.
+- **Validation** is used to indicate testing performed to confirm the actual output of a product meets the expected, or desired outcome, or behaviour per implementation specifications.

-- **Validations** is used to indicate testing performed to confirm the actual output of a product meets the expected, or desired outcome, or behaviour.
+- **Conformance** is used to indicate testing performed to confirm the actual output of the product meets the expected, or desired outcome, or behaviour with pass/fail criteria agreed for an Industry badging program.

-**All Terms utilized throughout this chapter are intended to align with CVC definitions, and their use through CVC documentation, guidelines, and standards.**
+**All Terms utilized throughout this chapter are intended to align with OVP definitions, and their use through OVP documentation, guidelines, and standards.**

 <a name="1.1"></a>
 ## 1.1 Introduction